 - 1. Teams are limited to playing in only one (1) league during the season (see 6145.2, #3) - 2.
 There must be a minimum of four (4) practice sessions on separate days before the opening game of the season. - Basketball leagues may not begin play until after Thanksgiving. - There must be at least three (3) practice sessions on separate days before the first scrimmage, with no more than two inter-school scrimmages allowed before the first game. - Fifth and sixth grade teams may be scheduled for a maximum of two (2) practices per week, each being no more than 1-1/2 hours in length.
 Seventh and eighth grade teams may be scheduled for a maximum of two (2) practices per week, each being no more than two (2) hours in length. - Fifth and sixth grade team may play a maximum of 12 games and participate in three (3) tournaments. - Seventh and eighth grade team may play a maximum of 14 games and participate in four (4) tournaments.
 (Not counting the Padre Sierra basketball Tournament.) - Teams may participate in tournaments held within the season (first practice date through season end date).
-No tournament may schedule a team for, nor may any team participate in, more than five games per tournament. - The maximum length of the quarters of any game shall be six (6) minutes. - A team may not play more than three (3) games in any one week (exception: the weeks of the midseason or postseason tournaments).
-A team may not play more than two (2) games in one (1) day; a minimum of one (1) hour of rest must be provided between games.
+No tournament may schedule a team for, nor may any team participate in, more than five games per tournament. - The maximum length of the quarters of any game shall be six (6) minutes. - The maximum number of league games a team may participate in during any one day is two (2).
+In addition, up to two (2) additional tournament games may be played on the same day if in a single tournament.
+Playing in multiple tournaments in one (1) day is not permitted.
+All league games for that day must be played and take priority over tournament games.
+If the team has a bye in league play, a maximum of two tournament games may be played.
+Back-to-back games, or "double headers", may be scheduled.
+Exception: one (1) hour of rest must be provided between games only if the request is made by the team before the schedules are created, on or before the day team counts are due.